 “[This] is part of a broader movement where we’re meeting the user in whatever context they’re in,” he said.

 Facebook and PayPal teamed up last year for in-app peer-to-peer payments, but the integration wasn’t as deep.
 Messenger users could link their PayPal accounts to pay for goods and to make purchases directly from Messenger bots, but they couldn’t pay each other.

 Still, over 2.5 million users linked their PayPal account with Messenger, PayPal said.

 In addition to Friday’s expanded payments integration, PayPal announced new Messenger bot capabilities.
 Starting October 20 in the U.S. on the web (with iOS and Android to follow), PayPal’s bot will support notifications and receipts, and use natural language processing to help parse PayPal customers’ questions.

 It’ll handle simpler requests, like password resets and questions about recent transactions, on its own.
 But for more complicated queries, it’ll hand the conversation off to a live rep.

 “The unique thing here is that Messenger has opened up a platform that allows us to not only have a one-to-one communication,” Ready told TechCrunch, “but there’s a platform where we can go resolve things right inside of Messenger.”

 This isn’t the first time PayPal has partnered with Facebook in regards to ecommerce.
 In December, the company processed payments relating to Uber rides ordered through Messenger.
 Additionally, it has helped PayPal-enabled merchants to sell products from the Shop section within Facebook Pages.

-“These new capabilities deepen our partnership with Facebook,” said Ready.
+“These new capabilities deepen our partnership with Facebook,” Ready told Digital Trends.
 “PayPal’s mobile-optimized experience, when combined with relevant, in-context commerce experiences, will help offer a compelling and frictionless commerce experience.”